MarcosChavez09/mc-server/README.md

 - A user with `sudo` rights to a V-Server
 - Docker and Docker Compose installed in your V-Server
+- The pip package manager in your V-Server
 - GitHub account to connect via `SSH keys`
 - Connection from your V-Server to GitHub with `SSH Keys`
 - At least 2GB RAM available for the server